-h.
-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:
+- h.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - (i) The Company has disclosed the impact of pending litigations on its financial position in its financial statements - Refer Note 38 (a) on Contingent Liabilities to the financial statements; - (ii) The Company did not have any material foreseeable losses on long term contracts during the year ended March 31st, 2020 does not arise. - (iii) There has been no delay in transferring amounts to the Investor Education and

-required to be transferred to the Investor Education and Protection Fund by the Company.
+Protection Fund by the Company.